ai2cm/nudge-to-fine-25km-manuscript-workflow/README.md

 post-processing/figure creation -- were run on Google Cloud, either on a cluster through the use of Argo workflows or locally on a virtual machine.

-The `notebooks` directory contains a sequence of notebooks that produce the figures and tables used in the manuscript.
+The `notebooks` directory contains a sequence of post-processing scripts and notebooks that produce the figures and tables used in the manuscript.
 The `software` directory contains submodules representing the snapshots of the fv3net and fv3gfs-fortran repositories used for the different runs in this project.
 Finally, the `workflows` directory contains configuration and simple scripts for running simulations and training machine learning models.

 ## Workflow